 Social Venture Think Tank

-Poverty and the Arts is a nonprofit social enterprise that is building new models of economic justice for individuals affected by homelessness.
-The organization provides resources for individuals to create art and then earn income from the sale of those items through formal marketplaces.
-A team of students is developing a new administrative process for the organization which will significantly decrease the time it takes staff to track inventory and sales and manage payouts to artists in the collective.
-The implementation of this project will enable POVA staff to dedicate valuable time to organizational development and program implementation during a period of growth.
+Poverty and the Arts (POVA) is a nonprofit social enterprise that is building new models of economic justice for individuals affected by homelessness.
+The organization provides resources for individuals to create art and then earn income from the sale of those items to the public.
+A team of students developed a new administrative process for the organization, helping staff to decrease the time it takes to track inventory and sales.
+The implementation of this project enables POVA to dedicate more time to organizational development and program implementation.

 The OASIS Center is a youth advocacy organization that helps ensure Nashville youth experience a successful transition into adulthood.
 In Fall 2019, the Think Tank worked with the OASIS Center to develop a plan for achieving more robust data analysis capabilities.
 This project was carried forward by Change++, a student group dedicated to using computer programming skills to support Nashville-based non-profits.
 The creation of a new data management process for the organization will help ensure their ability to track their impact across programs and among the Nashville youth.